 from a flood.
 The NFIP offers flood insurance to homeowners, renters, and

 business owners if their community participates in the NFIP.
 Participating

 communities agree to adopt and enforce ordinances that meet or exceed FEMA

 How to Purchase Flood Insurance?

-business owners should contact their local insurance company of choice to
+business owners should contact their local insurance company to

 purchase flood insurance coverage.
 Building owners can insure both the